Singam II: Plot

 With his connections, Singam takes charge as the new DSP and saves the girl, where he is praised by the public and also forgiven by his father.
-Sathya learns that Kavya and Singam are strongly in love and distances herself from them.
-Later, Singam finds out about Thangaraj and Bhai's partnership, where he decides to arrest Saghayam at the harbour, who has brought Danny with him to attend Thangaraj's new hotel party.
-Sagayam is arrested, along with Danny for insulting the police.
+Sathya learns that Singam and Kavya are strongly in love and distances herself from them.
+Later, Singam finds out about Thangaraj and Bhai's partnership, and he decides to arrest Saghayam at the harbour, who has brought Danny with him to attend Thangaraj's new hotel party.
+Saghayam is arrested, along with Danny, for insulting the police.
 Thangaraj tries to make Singam release the duo, but to no avail.
 Bhai sends an army of goons to bust Danny and Saghayam out of prison.
-Singam's efforts are spoiled and is suspended for unruly behavior.
+Singam's efforts are spoiled and he is suspended for unruly behaviour.
 Singam warns Bhai that he knows about Danny and will return soon.
 Singam meets Ramanathan at Chennai and proposes plans for an operation to arrest all of Danny's associates in India.
 Singam is re-appointed and gets his superior suspended.
-He gets authorization to kill drug dealers on sight even without evidence.
+He gets authorisation to kill drug dealers on sight even without evidence.

 Since the next load of drugs is ready to be delivered by Danny, Bhai decides that Saghayam will deliver the drugs to him in Kerala and will bring it back, but is arrested by Singam.
 At Singam's engagement function, Mayil Vaaganam's former ally "Harbour" Shanmugam informs him that Thangaraj has hired goons to attack his family that night.
-Singam fights the goons himself where he places a drug bag inside Thangaraj's house and imprisons him.
-The next day, Singam learns that Sathya is dead by consuming poison, despite previously being told by Singam about her uncle's illegal activities.
-He realises that Thangaraj killed her as she knew the truth and to save Danny.
-Enraged, Singam seeks permission from Ramanathan for traveling to South Africa as his marriage will take place in three days.
-Singam arrives in South Africa and joins Major Kyle Ambrose and the police to confront Danny, who has taken sanctuary with a Durban-based don Alex.
-Singam and the Durban police chases them, where he defeats Alex's and Danny's men and during the chase Alex gets killed.
+Singam fights the goons himself, where he places a drug bag inside Thangaraj's house and imprisons him.
+The next day, Singam learns that Sathya is dead after consuming poison, despite previously being told by Singam about her uncle's illegal activities.
+He realises that she didn't die by suicide, but Thangaraj killed her as she knew the truth and to save Danny.
+Enraged, Singam seeks permission from Ramanathan to travel to South Africa as his marriage with Kavya will take place in three days.

+Singam arrives in South Africa and joins Major Kyle Ambrose and the police to confront Danny, who has taken sanctuary with a Durban-based don, Alex.
+Singam and the Durban police chase them, where he defeats Alex's and Danny's men, and during the chase Alex gets killed.
 After a long fight, Singam confronts Danny in his ship and arrests him.
-Singam drags Danny and puts him back to the same cell from which he escaped.
+Singam drags Danny and puts him back in the same cell from which he escaped and makes him realise the power of the Indian Police.
 Singam reunites with Kavya and gets promoted to DCP for his efforts.